MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/configure-extension-file-exclusions-windows-defender-antivirus.md

 >[!NOTE]
 >Checking exclusions with MpCmdRun requires Windows Defender Antivirus CAMP version 4.18.1812.3 (released in December 2018) or later.

-**Review the list of exclusions alongside all other Windows Defender Antivirus preferences by using PowerShell:**
+### Review the list of exclusions alongside all other Windows Defender Antivirus preferences by using PowerShell

 Use the following cmdlet: